aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 contain all the correlation parameters such as integration time, number of spectral channels, locations of data files, etc.

-In the SFXC distribition there is a script called `generate_job.py` that can be used to create a control file, it has a large number of options:
+In the SFXC distribution there is a script called `generate_job.py` that can be used to create a control file, it has a large number of options:

 ``` bash
 generate_jobs -h
 ```

-The data files for n24l2 on the cluser are (located in `/data/n24l2/files/`)
+The data files for n24l2 on the cluster are (located in `/data/n24l2/files/`)
 ```
 n24l2_cm_no0004.vdif  n24l2_cm_no0005.vdif
 n24l2_de_no0004.vdif  n24l2_de_no0005.vdif